 Corfu Town is charming and protected by two Venetian fortresses.
 It has narrow cobbled alleyways and attractive Venetian architecture.
-It is fun to stroll along the French-built Liston Promenade and order a Frappé (iced coffee) in one of its coffee shops or to walk leisurely across the huge Spianada Square to admire the views of the port.
+Stroll along the French-built Liston Promenade and order a Frappé (iced coffee) in one of its coffee shops.
+Or walk leisurely across the huge Spianada Square to admire the views of the port.
 Further afield, the main places of interest are the dramatic Cape Drastis, Vlacherna Monastery, and Canal d’Amour.

-Corfu has some of the best beaches in Greece and many of them are pretty sandy coves backed by forest.
+Corfu has some of the best beaches in Greece and many of them are pretty sandy coves with forests surrounding them.
 Amongst the best are Dassia, Paleokastritsa, Glyfada and Kontokali.
 If you enjoy water sports, you will find the diving in Corfu truly excellent.
-Corfu is known for its great food and this can be enjoyed in elegant restaurants or cozy tavernas and includes many seasonal specialties.
+Corfu is famous for its great food and seasonal specialties that you can enjoy in elegant restaurants or cozy tavernas.
 With so much to see, check out our Corfu travel guide to help you plan your itinerary.

 So Much to See in Crete

 It is easy to spend a week or two on the island of Crete.
 It is the largest Greek island and one of amazing contrasts with much to see and do.
-Chania is a delightful town, with a Venetian harbor, bustling seafront and colorful market, whilst Rethymnon is a charming old town with narrow streets, plenty of history and some delightful tavernas.
-Elounda, on its northern coast is another popular town to visit and there is the chance to hop on a boat to visit the island of Spinalonga which is a former leper colony.
+Chania is a delightful town.
+It’s home to a Venetian harbor, bustling seafront and colorful market.
+Rethymnon is a charming old town with narrow streets, plenty of history and some delightful tavernas.
+Elounda on its northern coast is another popular town to visit.
+Here you can hop on a boat to visit the island of Spinalonga, which is a former leper colony.

-Knossos, palace of the Minoans, dates from the Bronze Age and is situated just south of the capital town, Heraklion.
-This fascinating archaeological site covers 14,000 square meters and was excavated and restored in the early 20th century by the British archaeologist, Arthur Evans.
-Our tour of the palace leaves from Chania and gives you an insider experience.
+Knossos, palace of the Minoans, dates from the Bronze Age and sits just south of the capital town, Heraklion.
+This fascinating archaeological site covers 14,000 square meters.
+It was excavated and restored in the early 20th century by the British archaeologist, Arthur Evans.
+Our tour of Knossos palace leaves from Chania and gives you an insider experience.

-If you are wanting to do something very different during your holiday, why not pull on your walking boots and walk down the Samaria Gorge in the White Mountains on the south-west of the island?
-The gorge itself is 12.8 kilometers in length and the top of the gorge is at an altitude of 1,230 meters.
-At the foot of the gorge, there is another two kilometers to walk to Ayia Roumeli and a cool dip in the sea!
+Pull on your walking boots and trek the Samaria Gorge in the White Mountains on the south-west of the island.
+The gorge itself is 12.8 kilometers in length while the gorge rises to 1,230 meters.
+At the foot of the gorge, walk to Ayia Roumeli for a cool dip in the sea!

 Walk in the Crusaders’ Footsteps in Rhodes

-The magnificent island of Rhodes has one of the largest medieval towns in Europe which was an administrative center for the Crusader Knights of St John after they seized the island in 1309.
-When you walk through the Gate of Freedom, it is like stepping into a history book as there are cobbled streets to wander along and the Palace of the Grand Master admire.
-It is fun to take a stroll around the marina of Mandraki, admiring all the luxury yachts and the statues of two Rhodian deer at the harbor entrance and famous windmills.
+The magnificent island of Rhodes has one of the largest medieval towns in Europe.
+It was an administrative center for the Crusader Knights of St John after they seized the island in 1309.
+When you walk through the Gate of Freedom, it is like stepping into a history book.
+There are cobbled streets to wander along and the Palace of the Grand Master admire.
+Stroll around the marina of Mandraki, admiring the yachts and statues of two Rhodian deer and the famous windmills.
 There is the opportunity to take a boat trip to one of the neighboring islands such as Symi or Tilos.

-Venturing further afield, there are lovely beaches to stretch out on, fun water such as kite surfing and windsurfing for all levels, and the delightful acropolis of Lindos to visit.
+Venturing further afield, there are lovely beaches to stretch out on.
+Try fun water sports like kite surfing and windsurfing for all levels.
+Or trek up to the delightful acropolis of Lindos.
 If you enjoy walking there are numerous routes that explore the villages and the island’s highest peak – Mt Ataviros- will beckon and reward you with amazing views!
+We also have hiking tour of Profitis Ilias, and a hiking tour of Akramitis.
 The nearby village of Embonas will reward you with a glass of its excellent wine; definitely the best to be found in 5 of the best Greek islands.
 There is Petaloudes – the Valley of the Butterflies to enjoy and the Afandu golf course could tempt you!